 NOTES: Four years after the last trilogy single was released, Green Day dropped this new alternative mix digital single of the ¡UNO! track created at their home studio OTIS.

-Letterbomb (live)
+LETTERBOMB (live)

 NOTES: Initially released as a bonus track on the Awesome As Fuck live album, Green Day would drop this performance of Letterbomb, recorded in Chula Vista in 2010, as a stand-alone digital single.

-21 Guns (live)
+21 GUNS (live)

 NOTES: Green Day’s live performance of 21 Guns at the Grammy awards was backed by the cast of the American Idiot Broadway show.
 The performance was released as a digital single.